 2.3.
 Internet Administration

+The Internet is a collection of autonomous, crash-independent networks.
 The Internet has no single owner, yet everyone owns (a portion of) the Internet.
 The Internet has no central operator, yet everyone operates (a portion of) the Internet.
 The Internet has been compared to anarchy, but some claim that it is not nearly that well organized!

 Some central authority is required for the Internet, however, to manage those things that can only be managed centrally, such as addressing, naming, protocol development, standardization, etc. Among the significant Internet authorities are: